French Fifth Republic: Origins

+Instability of the Fourth Republic

-The Fourth Republic suffered from a lack of political consensus, a weak executive, and governments forming and falling in quick succession since 1946.
+The Fourth Republic had suffered from a lack of political consensus, a weak executive, and governments forming and falling in quick succession since 1946.
 With no party or coalition able to sustain a parliamentary majority, prime ministers found themselves unable to risk their political position with unpopular reforms.

+May 1958 crisis

+The trigger for the collapse of the French Fourth Republic was the Algiers crisis of 1958.
+France was still a colonial power, although conflict and revolt had begun the process of decolonization.
+French West Africa, French Indochina, and French Algeria still sent representatives to the French parliament under systems of limited suffrage in the French Union.
+Algeria in particular, despite being the colony with the largest French population, saw rising pressure for separation from Metropolitan France.
+The situation was complicated by those in Algeria, such as European settlers, native Jews, and Harkis (native Muslims who were loyal to France), who wanted to maintain the union with France.
+The Algerian War was not just a separatist movement but had elements of a civil war.

+Further complications came when a section of the French Army rebelled and openly backed the Algérie française movement to defeat separation.
+Charles de Gaulle, who had retired from politics a decade before, placed himself in the midst of the crisis, calling on the nation to suspend the government and create a new constitutional system.
+The parliament was unable to choose a government amid popular protest, and De Gaulle was carried to power when the last parliament of the Fourth Republic voted for its own dissolution and the convening of a constitutional convention.

+Transitional period

 De Gaulle and his supporters proposed a system of strong presidents elected for seven-year terms.
 The president, under the proposed constitution, would have executive powers to run the country in consultation with a prime minister whom he would appoint.
-On 1 June 1958, Charles de Gaulle was appointed head of the government; on 3 June 1958, a constitutional law empowered the new government to draft a new constitution of France, and another law granted Charles de Gaulle and his cabinet the power to rule by decree for up to six months, except on certain matters related to the basic rights of citizens (criminal law, etc.).
+On 1 June 1958, Charles de Gaulle was appointed head of the government; on 3 June 1958, a constitutional law empowered the new government to draft a new constitution of France, and another law granted Charles de Gaulle and his cabinet the power to rule by decree for up to six months, except on matters of criminal law, electoral law, matters related to the basic rights and freedoms of citizens, and the activities of trade unions.
 These plans were approved by more than 80% of those who voted in the referendum of 28 September 1958.
 The new constitution was signed into law on 4 October 1958.
 Since each new constitution established a new republic, France moved from the Fourth to the Fifth Republic.